local-first-web/state/README.md

 ### Why is this package called Cevitxe?

-[CVI.CHE 105](https://www.google.com/search?q=cvi.che+105&tbm=isch) is a restaurant in Miami, where the authors of this package ate the night before starting it.
+- [CVI.CHE 105](https://www.google.com/search?q=cvi.che+105&tbm=isch) is a restaurant in Miami, where
+  the authors of this package ate the night before starting it.

-[Ceviche](https://en.wikipedia.org/wiki/Ceviche) is the Peruvian style of preparing raw fish marinated in citrus along with _ají_, onions, and cilantro.
+- [Ceviche](https://en.wikipedia.org/wiki/Ceviche) is the Peruvian style of preparing raw fish marinated in citrus along with _ají_, onions, and cilantro.

-[Cevitxe](https://www.facebook.com/bentrobats/videos/1492898280822955/) is the Catalan spelling of the same word, and is pronounced the same way.
+- [Cevitxe](https://www.facebook.com/bentrobats/videos/1492898280822955/) is the Catalan spelling of the same word, and is pronounced the same way.

 Why the Catalan spelling?

 - @herbcaudill lives in Barcelona
 - The name was free on NPM
 - It's easier to Google
-- It has an **x** like Redu**x**.
+- It has an **x** like Redu**x**:

 ```
         C R D T